 Robert L. Ivie and Oscar Giner, "Old Man Coyote and the In-Between," China Media Research 11.2 (2015): 85-92.

 Robert L. Ivie and Jeffrey St. Onge, “Knowledge, Political,” in The International Encyclopedia of Political Communication, ed.
 Gianpietro Mazzoleni (John Wiley & Sons, in press).

 Robert L. Ivie, “Telling the Stories of the War State,” Foreword to A Communication Perspective on the Military: Interactions, Messages, and Discourses, ed.
-Erin Sahlstein Parcell and Lynne M. Webb (Peter Lang, in press).
+Erin Sahlstein Parcell and Lynne M. Webb (New York: Peter Lang, 2015), xi-xiii.

 Robert L. Ivie, “Cold War Dissent Revisited,” Rhetoric & Public Affairs 17.1 (Spring 2014): 163-178.
 (Review Essay)